Skip to main content

 Biography

-Dr Stephanie Scott is an Assistant Professor in Innovation and Strategic Management.
+Dr Stephanie Scott is an Associate Professor in Innovation and Strategic Management.
 She holds a PhD in Management Degree from Durham University Business School, which was recognized as an Outstanding Thesis during the 2017 congregation ceremony.
 She also possesses a Master in Science in Management (International Business) degree (Merit-level honours) and Bachelors of Business Administration (International Business).
 She is currently a Fellow of the UK Higher Education Academy and holds a Postgraduate Certificate in Academic Practice.

 In addition to her modules, she supervises research projects within the UG, MBA, MSc, DBA, and PhD level programmes.
 She is particularly interested in supervising students who are keen to explore Innovation Performance, Agile Manufacturing, R&D Processes, and/or Strategic Partnerships/Open Innovation Networks.
 Additionally, she is interested in supervising projects with a context set in FinTech, Blockchain, Artificial Intelligence, Engineering/STEM Management, etc. She is very drawn to the use of social network methodologies, but is skilled in a using a broad range of qualitative and quantitative methods, approaches, and analysis.